newatoms/beta/_private/customers/stby/pitches/how-stby-began.md

 ## Some of the Questions we have

 * What is her greatest quality?
 * Is there something you learned from her professional life?
 * How did this affect your way of doing things?
 * What makes her a good pioneer?
 * How do you explain to friends what Geke does for a living?
 * Did she in some way designed her own live in a way that makes you think of service design.
+* Is there something that she could do better?

 ## What do we need from you

+* An ok from Geke to interview her brother and his contact information.

 ## Outcome